Naman-sys/QuizForge/replit.md

 - Implemented dual export format support (TXT and DOCX) with proper formatting
 - Added intelligent fallback question generation based on content analysis
 - Structured the application for educational use with teacher-focused features
+- Added article text input functionality for web content, blogs, and documents
+- Enhanced input method selection with dual support for PDF files and article text
+- Implemented text cleaning and validation for article content processing
+- Updated UI to support multiple content input methods with clear selection interface